 Listen to RadioGraphics Editor Jeffrey S. Klein, MD, and authors discuss the following articles from recent issues of RadioGraphics at RSNA.org/RG-Podcasts.

-Radiology: Cardiothoracic Imaging is seeking manuscripts that emphasize research advances and technical developments in medical imaging that drive cardiothoracic medicine.
+Later this month, members can read the first issue of Radiology: Cardiothoracic Imaging, one of RSNA’s three new online journals.
+The journal will emphasize research advances and technical developments in medical imaging that drive cardiothoracic medicine.

 RSNA members receive a complimentary subscription to the bi-monthly publication as a member benefit.

 To read the journal and learn about submitting original research and editorials, visit RSNA.org/Cardiothoracic-Imaging.

 Submissions are currently being accepted for Radiology: Imaging Cancer, which will launch in late 2019.
 The journal is seeking submissions that cover the best clinical and translational cancer imaging studies across organ systems and modalities, including leading-edge technological developments.